luiz2047/tts/README.md

   * The second set was trained for 55K steps on the [RUSLAN: Russian Spoken Language Corpus For Speech Synthesis](https://ruslan-corpus.github.io/)
     * Speech started to become intelligible around 15K steps.
   * The third set was trained for 190K steps on the dataset took from [CSS10 Russian: Single Speaker Speech Dataset](https://www.kaggle.com/bryanpark/russian-single-speaker-speech-dataset)
+    * That set has trouble with audio quality and model can't give normal synthesis

 ## Background